Bouncer (cricket): Injuries and deaths caused by bouncers

 In 1984, during a game between Australian Prime Minister Bob Hawke and his cabinet against the Press Gallery Hawke was struck in the eye by a bouncer from Gary O'Neil, a journalist from The Sydney Morning Herald, who saw Hawke's glasses shatter and him fall to the ground in pain, being removed from the field by his staff.
 While originally there was fears that, due to the impact of the ball and the shattered glass, Hawke may have lost sight in his right eye, he was soon released from the hospital with bruising and minor cuts, returning to the field several hours later as a spectator.
 The image of Bob Hawke recoiling from the hit was subsequently circulated in Australian Media.

 In 2006, playing in his 100th test, Australian opener Justin Langer was struck on the head by a bouncer from Makhaya Ntini and hospitalised.
 In 2008 West Indies batter Shivnarine Chanderpaul was knocked out for several minutes after being hit by a bouncer from Australian fast bowler Brett Lee during a test match.
 Shoaib Akhtar injured both Gary Kirsten (2003) and Brian Lara (2004) with fast bouncers.
 Both batters had to be taken off the field.

 In November 2014, Australian cricketer Phillip Hughes was knocked unconscious by a bouncer from Sean Abbott, which hit the side of his head, between the grille and shell of his helmet, during a Sheffield Shield match.
 He was taken to hospital in a critical condition, suffering from a subarachnoid haemorrhage, but died from his injuries two days later, never having regained consciousness.

 During the semi-final of the 2019 Cricket World Cup, against England, Alex Carey injured his chin from a bouncer bowled by Jofra Archer.
 The resulting blow knocked the helmet off Carey's head; he caught it mid-air before it could fall onto the stumps, saving himself from dismissal.

-During the second test of the 2019 Ashes Series, Australian batter Steve Smith was hit on the neck by a 148.7 km/h (92.4mph) delivery from England fast bowler Jofra Archer.
+During the second test of the 2019 Ashes Series, Australian batter Steve Smith was hit on the neck by a 148.7 km/h (92.4 mph) delivery from England fast bowler Jofra Archer.
 After retiring concussed, Smith returned to play 45 minutes later.
 The Australian medical team's decision to let him play was criticised by the brain injury charity Headway, as "incredibly dangerous".
 Smith's replacement, Marnus Labuschagne, became the first concussion substitute in a Test match.